tsgates/arch-wiki-markdown/wiki/Tp_smapi.md

 ThinkPad embedded controller hardware access (tp_smapi and hdaps both depend on it)

-After a reboot tp_smapi and it's dependencys will get autoloaded and the sysfs-interface under /sys/devices/platform/smapi should be fully functional.
+After a reboot, tp_smapi and its dependencies will get autoloaded and the sysfs-interface under /sys/devices/platform/smapi should be fully functional.

 Features